wri/aqueduct30_data_download/metadata.md

 # Aqueduct 3.0 Water Risk Atlas Metadata

 This document helps you understand the downloaded Aqueduct water risk atlas data.
-Before diving into the results, make sure to familiarize yourself with our technical note (todo:insert link).
 For questions, check out our FAQ page (todo:insert link).

 There are two ways to download Aqueduct water risk atlas data:
-1. The full database.
+1. The full database, available at http://datasets.wri.org/
-1. Site specific data by using the location analyzer in the online tool.
+1. Site specific data by using the location analyzer in the Water Risk Atlas online tool.

-Downloaded data comes in three flavors:
-1. Annual Baseline
-1. Monthly Baseline
-1. Future Projections
+If you've downloaded the data using the location analyzer, we've added a few additional columns:

-# Location columns
+# Extra columns for Location Analyzer
 These columns are only added to your data if you analyzed your locations in the online tool.
 Users that download the entire dataset will not have these.